adamwong246/testeranto/README.md

 ## What is testeranto?

 - Testeranto produces test results that can be fed to Aider.ai to automatically fix failing tests.
+- Testeranto supports TypeScript/Javascript, golang and python (with more planed)
 - Testeranto tests are specified in a strongly-typed gherkin-like syntax.
 Rather than testing your code directly, Testeranto requires you to wrap your code with a semantic interface that is based on TS type signatures.
 - Testeranto can run tests in the frontend, the backend, or both.
 - Testeranto can be used to test anything that can be bundled with esbuild.